 The Australian version of New Faces aired for 24 seasons beginning in 1963.
 It preceded the British series of the same name.

 It wasn't Urban's first time appearing on reality television.
 At age 9, a judge on a different show knocked the future country music star's stylistic choices.

 "He said, 'I desperately encourage you to escape the mediocrity and get out of country and western and get into some real music.
 Otherwise you'll end up sounding like Dolly Parton and be absolutely useless,'' Urban told Australian newspaper, the Courier Mail.
 "So that obviously had a big impact on me!
 And then he said, 'Kindly learn to sing in tune because you are intrinsically a good musician.'"

 Country Radio Seminar's unrelated New Faces of Country Music series of annual concerts has spotlighted Urban's talents twice: in 1998 with The Ranch and in 2000 as the band-leading singer, songwriter and guitarist who's since dominated Nashville.

-It's hard to imagine a household name like Keith Lionel Urban before studio albums like Fuse, Ripcord and Graffiti U; successful CMA and ACM Entertainer of the Year campaigns; four Grammy Awards; consistent success on the Billboard charts and a high-profile marriage to actress Nicole Kidman.
-Yet here he is, viewing a radio announcer gig as his golden road to superstar status in faraway Tennessee.
+It's hard to imagine a household name like Keith Lionel Urban before studio albums like Fuse, Ripcord and Graffiti U; successful CMA and ACM Awards' Entertainer of the Year campaigns; four Grammy Awards; consistent success on the Billboard charts; duets with Pink and other popular artists and a celebrity family with his wife Nicole Kidman and their daughters, Sunday Rose and Faith Margaret.
+Yet here he is, viewing a radio announcer gig as his golden road to country superstar status in faraway Tennessee.

-More recently, Urban's worked as a judge on Australia's version of The Voice for the show's debut season before playing a smaller role on the American series.
+More recently, Urban's worked as a judge on Australia's version of The Voice for the show's debut season before playing a smaller role on the American series, which features country peer Blake Shelton.
 Urban also served as an American Idol judge alongside Nicki Minaj and other popular stars.